Creating Actionable Signals

 Label Best Practices

-BUY, SELL, TP1, SL
+Use short labels: BUY, SELL, TP1, SL

-- Be consistent across signals
+Be consistent across signals

-- Include level numbers for TPs:
+Include level numbers for TPs: TP1, TP2, TP3

 DON’T

-Buy Entry Here at Support
+Avoid long labels: Buy Entry Here at Support

-- Don’t use special characters that may not render
+Don’t use special characters that may not render

-- Don’t mix naming conventions
+Don’t mix naming conventions

 Time Alignment